-- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the (Staffing) committee] is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of [the (Staffing) committee] or, if he is not available, the vice-chairman (if there is one) of [the (Staffing) committee] of absence occasioned by illness or other reason and that person shall report such absence to [the (Staffing) committee at its next meeting. - The chairman of the (Staffing) committeeor in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the Clerk].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the full Council - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the (Staffing) committee
+- a A matter personal to a member of staff that is being considered by a meeting of Staffing Committee is subject to Standing Order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairperson of the Staffing committee or, if they are not available, the vice-chairperson (if there is one) of the Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing committee at its next meeting. - The chairperson of the Staffing Committee or in their absence, the vicechairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairperson of the Staffing Committee or in their absence, the vice-chairperson of [the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title]

-- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by any member of staff relates to the chairman or vice-chairman, this shall be communicated to another member of the (Staffing) committee, which shall be reported back and progressed by resolution of [the (Staffing)) committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+relates to the chairperson or vice-chairperson of [the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee.

+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with Standing Order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing Order 19(f).